daniellima338/LetsQuiz/README.md

 <a></a>

-### Design Choices
+### **Design Choices**

 <a></a>

-#### Fonts
+#### **Fonts**
  I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
-The fonts used in this project are [Raleway] (https://fonts.google.com/specimen/Raleway "Google fonts: Raleway") for the overall text and [Fira Sans] (https://fonts.google.com/specimen/Fira+Sans#standard-styles) for the headlines.
+The fonts used in this project are [Raleway] (https://fonts.google.com/specimen/Raleway) for the overall text and [Fira Sans] (https://fonts.google.com/specimen/Fira+Sans#standard-styles) for the headlines.
 The fonts have a light readthrough and do not come of as strong to the eye.
 It goes well in line with the hip and light design of the website.

 <a></a>

-#### Icons
+#### **Icons**
 I have used icons from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 The icons fit with the corresponding features that the users of the website are to understand.
 The visual aspect will make it easier to make a fast intepretation of what the text is about.

 <a></a>

-#### Colors
+#### **Colors**

-You can view my color scheme [here](assets/images/ways-colors.png)
+You can view my color scheme [here](assets/images/colors.png)

 ![Color Scheme](assets/images/colors.png)

+The colors are inspired by the colors from Who Want To Be a Millionaire.
+Here is a description of the colors:

+* #081525: Will be the background color of the website.
+It has a dark blue tone to it, illustrating the misterious in a quiz.

+* #164467: Is a more light blue color.
+It will be used for the tabs of the answers.
+This is to keep consistency, but still keep the tone of the page.

+* #FFFFFF: The white color will be used in various places as contrast.

+* #E1A02E: The orange color is also inspired by Who Wants To Be a Millionaire.
+It will be used as the text color, and has a good contrast to the Dark Blue.

+* #4C6976: Is a Teal color that goes well with the other blue colours.
+It will be used for the scoring board and tutorial.

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.

-I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
-This way my content will be easily readable.

 <a></a>

-##### Changes made to color scheme
+#### **Changes made to color scheme**

 <a></a>